![]() |

 Although I may be looking at the situation through rose tinted glasses – after all, I can't speak Italian and the workers may have been constantly moaning for all I know – it did make me think that perhaps many UK businesses could learn something from Finder and its family values.

-- Reasons to be cheerful
+- Invest to be the best!

 - Does this give much needed certainty?